-Steps to Making Money Blogging
+Steps to Start a Mom Blog and Make Money Blogging

 This blogging guide will walk you through how to start a profitable blog from scratch, even if you’ve never made money online before.
 In this post, I’m going to share with you what worked well for me–and what didn’t–when building my first blog about working from home.

 Before finding my online blogging mentors, I made a lot of mistakes trying to blog.
 I had tried using a free publishing platform–Blogger–for my first blog.
 But as I researched how to monetize a blog, I quickly learned that free platforms like that offer you very limited options.

 For starters, the free service you use legally owns the blog AND all the content.
 And you often have very limited options for customizing the design of your blog.

 So, if you want to make money from your blog, you will need to set up a self-hosted blog on a platform that allows you to own your site and content, and gives you the flexibility to fully customize your blog.